 Grand Islander Center is a large nursing home located in Middletown, Rhode Island.
-With an overall rating of A-, this facility is among the higher-rated nursing homes we assessed.
-In fact, this facility is one of the top 25 facilities in Rhode Island.
-Scroll down to see this nursing home's category grades, which are also quite good.
-It would be hard to poke holes in this facility's profile.
+With an overall rating of C, this is likely a middle of the pack nursing home.
+Based on our analysis, this nursing home ought to meet the needs of many people.
+One of the better aspects of this nursing home's strong profile was highlighted by its inspection score, which you can find in the next section.

 Grand Islander Center

 - Memory Care

 Get pricing and details on Middletown senior living options.Get Pricing